ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/01-Setup_pytraj_in_Jupyter.md

 ~~~
 {: .language-bash}

+{: .instructor_notes}
 Once a virtual environment is installed and activated, we can install the Jupyter Notebook server.
-We begin installation by installing the IPython kernel, the Python backend for Jupyter Notebook.
-A kernel is a process that runs independently and interacts with the Jupyter Notebook server and its user interface.
-The Jupyter Notebook automatically ensures that the IPython kernel is available in the default environment.
-However, as we will be using Python in a specific virtual environment set up for using AmberTools, we need to install the IPython kernel into the newly created environment.
+{: .instructor_notes}

+{: .self_study_text}
+Install Jupyter Notebook server:
+{: .self_study_text}
 ~~~
-pip install --no-index jupyter ipykernel
+pip install --no-index jupyter
 ~~~
 {: .language-bash}

-To make the environment *env-pytraj* accessible from the notebook, we need one more step: add the kernel specification for the new Python to Jupyter.
-You can use any name for the kernel, for example, "env-pytraj".
+{: .instructor_notes}
+Python interacts with Jupyter Notebook servers through IPython kernels.
+When we loaded the Ambertools/22 module the appropriate Python and IPython modules were loaded as well.
+The new IPython kernel specification has to be added to Jupyter before the environment *`env-pytraj`* can be accessed from the notebook.
+The kernel can be named whatever you want, for instance, "env-pytraj".
+{: .instructor_notes}

+{: .self_study_text}
+Add the new IPython kernel specification to Jupyter:
+{: .self_study_text}

 ~~~
 python -m ipykernel install --user --name=env-pytraj
 ~~~
 {: .language-bash}

+{: .instructor_notes}
 Finally, install three more packages that we will be using:
 1. **NGLview**, a Jupyter widget for molecular visualization.
 2. **Pickle**, a module providing functions for serializing Python objects (conversion into a byte stream).
 Objects need to be serialized for storage on a hard disk and loaded back into Python.
 3. **Seaborn**, a Python data visualization library.
 It extends a popular *matplotlib* library providing a high-level interface for drawing, templates for attractive and informative statistical graphics.
+{: .instructor_notes}

+{: .self_study_text}
+Install three more packages that will be used in this tutorial:
+{: .self_study_text}

 ~~~
 pip install nglview pickle5 seaborn
 ~~~
 {: .language-bash}

-As NGL viewer is a Jupyter notebook widget, we need to install and enable Jupyter widgets extension
+As NGL viewer is a Jupyter notebook widget, we need to install and enable Jupyter widgets extension:

 ~~~
 jupyter nbextension install widgetsnbextension --py --sys-prefix